chrisk-woods/CS3-DS4002/README.md

 ## Data

-The dataset used for this project is the "English Music Lyrics from Five Music Genres" dataset from Kaggle, which contains 500,000 song lyrics from five genres: country, metal, rock, pop, and rap.
+The dataset for this project is sourced from the "NCDC Storm Events Database" and includes comprehensive tornado event data across the U.S. from 1992 to 2023.
+It contains information such as the date, location, injuries, fatalities, and property damage for each tornado event.

 ## Instructions for Reproducing Results